LaunchCodeEducation/intro-to-professional-web-dev/src/appendices/feedback.rst

 such a thing as a bad question.
 Or at least, a question that does not provide enough detail.

-If you have a question about the material, chances are someone else has one too!
+If you have a question about the material, chances are someone else has one that one too!
 Maybe they've already asked it here and you'll find the help you need.
 Maybe the question hasn't been asked yet.
 If you don't see an answer, make a new post about what you're looking to have answered.
 Questions work best when they are tied to a part of a lesson or assignment - that